 Rogers, P. A. P., 2000.
 The Baby project: processing character patterns in textual representations of language.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: